 KENNEDY CENTER/VSA ARTS CONNECT ALL and ARTS ACCESS FOR KIDS

 For the past two seasons, the Van Wezel Performing Arts Hall has participated in the Kennedy Center’s partnership program with VSA, Very Special Arts, an international organization devoted to providing arts opportunities for people with disabilities.
 This program has enabled the Van Wezel to broaden utilization of its existing accessibility facilities for patrons with physical challenges and to provide opportunities for students at Oak Park School, Sarasota’s magnet school for students with disabilities, ages 3-22, to participate in the Schooltime student matinee performances free of charge.
 Also included in the program are resident Teacher Artists recruited by the Van Wezel to provide arts education and projects for students at Oak Park School.
 Several hundred students have been served over the past two seasons, and both students and teachers have expressed their appreciation for these opportunities.
-In 2013-2014 the Van Wezel is thrilled to provide two distinct opportunities for Oak Park students.
+In 2014-2015 the Van Wezel is thrilled continue serving students with disabilities through in depth arts workshops and access to Schooltime Performances!

-Through Arts Access for Kids, Oak Park students will attend at least one Van Wezel Schooltime Performance and complete preshow activities with teachers, Van Wezel teaching artists and/or staff.
+Through Arts Access for Kids, Oak Park students and students with disabilities from other schools will attend at least one Van Wezel Schooltime Performance and complete preshow activities with teachers, Van Wezel teaching artists and/or staff.
+At least 300 students will participate in this season alone!

 DURING THE 2014-2015 SEASON THE VAN WEZEL WILL CONTINUE ITS PARTENRSHIP BETWEEN OAK PARK SCHOOL AND LAKEVIEW ELEMENTARY!
 Through the program, students students with disabilites will have the opportunity to interact with their peers from a neighboring elmentary school.
 The two schools will again attend a shared Schooltime Performance, and participate in a shared arts based activity to foster dialogue, creativity, and an understanding of their peers.